Proposal vs. Contract: What's The Difference?

 The B2B client can then review and discuss the proposal, making adjustments as necessary, before deciding to move forward.

-The proposal is not just a price tag; it's your chance to shine and show why you're the best fit for the job.
+The proposal is your chance to shine and show why you're the best fit for the job.

 Remember, a proposal is not a legally binding document; it's a starting point for negotiations.
 It's where you lay out the potential of a partnership, and if all goes well, it's the precursor to a contract.